 I should tell you that this (and my breasts!) are what I would say if someone asked me personally for my new baby must-haves.
-My daughter lived in our stretchy wrap for the better part of her first year and it got us through some tricky times.
+My daughter lived in our stretchy wrap or sling for the better part of her first year and it got us through some tricky times.
 I loved snuggling close with her!
 Many of the folks I asked said a wrap or carrier was a must for them, including a pal who has sweet twin boys at home.
 It’s the perfect way to free up your hands or get in some lovely bonding time!

 I still keep that black wrap on hand for when I’m helping friends with their little ones!
 I love it and we got so much use from it.
 Versatile, simple, fantastic.

-Self care products for mama.
+Self-care products for mama.

-A few friend mentioned the Earth Mama Angel Baby New Mama Bottom Spray by name, so it’s worth sharing with you for sure!
+A few friends mentioned the Earth Mama Angel Baby New Mama Bottom Spray by name, so it’s worth sharing with you for sure!
 This is a spray that’s meant to help your tender bottom area after birth and it’s made with ingredients that are soothing and healing — just mist a little after using the washroom or when you need a little relief.
-Nipple cream was also on many lists — keeping your nipples good shape is crucial when you’re learning to breastfeed and the right cream can help you heal any cracks or ailments that come your way.
+Nipple cream was also on many lists — keeping your nipples in good shape is crucial when you’re learning to breastfeed and the right cream can help you heal any cracks or ailments that come your way.

 Nursing tanks, comfortable pajamas, and “granny panties”.